Cedar Hills Baptist Church

 Sciences

-journal as well.
+consumable journal as well.

-• 7th-9th –General Science – 3rd Edition Apologia Textbook & Student Notebook
+• 7th-9th – General Science – 3rd Edition Apologia Textbook & Student Notebook

 • 9th-12th – Biology - 3rd Edition Apologia Textbook, Student Notebook, and dissection kit

 These can be purchased through the Apologia many other websites offering curriculum.
-It is typically easy to find used copies of the textbooks through the homeschool email loops and FB pages.
+It is also typically easy to find used copies of the textbooks through the homeschool email loops and FB pages.

 Contact Us